jiheeyy/jiheeyy.github.io/README.md

 # Jihee You's Computer Science Portfolio
-Some interesting projects I have worked on so far
+Here are some interesting projects I have worked on:

 ### Project 1
 Hoffmann research